MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

 ### Building the Node-RED flow and HA entity
+Once Node-RED is properly installed, we can create what's called a Node-RED "flow".
+This is effectively a script that we can deploy on our Home Assistant server.
+We're now going to create the code to read the sensor data entering Mosquitto from our Pi and generate an HA entity from the value.

 7. Open up Node-RED, and in the top right corner click the hamburger menu and select "import".
 8. Copy the following block and paste it into the Node-RED import window: